albertodelviejo/flutterlab_cli/doc/very_good_core.md

 ## Why Very Good Core? 🤔

 We liked the simplicity and developer experience of running `flutter create` when getting started on a new project.
-We wanted to provide a similar experience with `very_good create` which built on top of `flutter create` and includes the core standards and best practices we use at [Very Good Ventures][very_good_ventures_link].
+We wanted to provide a similar experience with `flutterlabcreate` which built on top of `flutter create` and includes the core standards and best practices we use at [Very Good Ventures][very_good_ventures_link].

 We built the CLI to be extensible so it could potentially support multiple commands and templates in the future.